random689/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Meeting references a Person (either Student or Teacher) stored in NewAddressBook.
   * Pros: User just have to specify the type and index of the Person in the list and the UI would generate a pre-defined title with the specified person's name
   * Cons: Harder to implement, as there is a need to update or remove meetings whenever the referenced Person is updated or removed.

+We chose alternative 1 because it makes the application easier to use.
+That way, users do not have to add in a contact into the address book in order to have a meeting with them.

 ### Filter command: